Petrol-/osgi-console/README.md

 # osgi-console

-It is just a simple starter osgi project.
+It is just a simple starter osgi project using Equinox.

 It allows to launch the OSGI console using the start.sh